 The Stockade Property was explored by BHP, Phelps Dodge and Placer Dome with only shallow drill holes targeting bulk tonnage potential in the 1980s and 90s.
-A NI 43-101 technical report compiling the historical field work and drill results is underway and a systematic exploration program including airborne and ground geophysical studies, in combination with further prospecting, geochemical sampling and geologic mapping has commenced.
+A NI 43-101 technical report compiling the historical field work and drill results is underway and an airborne geophysical program has been completed.